Travel to Longyearbyen, Svalbard, Norway

 Raudfjorden ~ Along the north coast of Spitsbergen, Raudfjorden is a beautiful fjord with spectacular glaciers.
 It is home to ringed and bearded seals, seabird colonies, and surprisingly rich vegetation.

 Ytre Norskøya ~ The small island of Ytre Norskøya, on the northwest coast of Spitsbergen, has an accessible breeding ground of seabirds and is a beautiful place to hike along the colorful lichen covered cliffs.

 Krossfjorden and Kongsfjorden ~ On the west side of Spitsbergen, Krossfjorden and Kongsfjorden are good places to Zodiac cruise along the famed Fourteenth of July Glacier or Fjortende Julibreen and other beautiful glaciers.

 Alkhornet ~ At the mouth of Isfjorden, the largest of all Spitsbergen’s fjords, you may land at Alkhornet where arctic foxes search the cliff base for fallen chicks.
 Also, Svalbard reindeer graze the luxuriant wildflower-covered vegetation, creating some of the best reindeer photography in the archipelago.

-The entire group will disembark the ship in Longyearbyen and either travel to the airport or into town for those departing later in the day.
+The entire group will disembark the ship in Longyearbyen around 9:00am and either travel to the airport or into town for those departing later in the day.

 Arrive home depending on your flight schedule.